Dyalog/pynapl/README.md

      ⍝ round trip
      'APL.eval("2+2")' py.Eval ⍬
 4

+     ⍝ alternate syntax when there are no arguments py.Eval 'APL.eval("2+2")'
+4
 ```

 Just as with `Exec`, an `APL` object will be made available to the